Please support our work with a fiscal year-end gift. Thank you!

 During the final two years of rabbinical school, students have the opportunity to specialize in one of the numerous professional tracks offered.
 Courses are taken as electives.
 There is no additional cost or additional time in school.

-In addition to rabbinical ordination, rabbinical students have the option to pursue a Master’s Degree in Jewish Education, offered in partnership with the Shoolman Graduate School of Jewish Education at Hebrew College.
+In addition to rabbinical ordination, rabbinical students have the option to pursue a Master’s Degree in Jewish Education, offered in partnership through Hebrew College’s MaTaRoT: Center for Jewish Professional Learning & Leadership.
 This program combines academic coursework and supervised fieldwork to prepare rabbis for careers in Jewish education.
-Within this program, students may choose from one of several specializations.

 Interreligious Leadership Certificate